GFF logo

 A key to success with mullet seems to be small flies.
 Small will here mean hook size 10 or smaller - which is extremely small for fish that can grow up to 10 kilos (20 lbs.).

-The succesful flies are typically quite without character - mostly nymph like dubbed flies in light green or white colors.
+The successful flies are typically quite without character - mostly nymph like dubbed flies in light green or white colors.
 Many of the flies are weighted to bring them to the bottom, but some Danish fishers prefer to fish for mullet with emerger like floating patterns.

 A lot of the well known patterns for stream fishing will probably be well suited for mullet - larvae, nymphs and emergers - even scud patterns.